wtimme/openstreetmap-openapi/README.md

-# Swagger definition for OpenStreetMap
+# OpenAPI definition for OpenStreetMap

 This repository aims at providing a Swagger definition for OpenStreetMap which can then be used to auto-generate API clients for it.